Rules

 As suggested earlier, movement is where the rondel falls into the typical concept.
 Unless restrained or paralyzed, a character will always have the opportunity to move at least once before having an initiative action again.
 Depending on the movement tier in which the character belongs, there might be several short movements before the action comes around again.
 This will keep players engage while waiting for their turn to come around again.

 How will this movement system affect the rules for flee-attacks/attacks of opportunity?
-Well obviously certain rules from the previous version will have to be revised, such as the 15-foot buffer rule would be cumbersome to manage.
-There is some give and take to this; however, the answers are there and are balanced; however, the full explanation will be given in the Advanced Mechanics section.
+Well obviously certain rules from the previous version must be revised.
+The quick answer is flee-attacks will no longer exist, but attacks of opportunity will (although less likely than before).
+Some give and some take have been factored to account for this change; however, the answers are balanced, and a detailed explanation will be given in the Advanced Mechanics section.

 Reactions